lokidoki102/tp/docs/UserGuide.md

 **Note:**
 - `Budget` and `Housing_type` are the housing requirement preferences for every `Buyer`, so that `Buyer` and `Seller` can be matched immediately if their preference matched.
+- The `Budget` value should not exceed $1 trillion.
 - A `Buyer` cannot have the same name as a `Seller`, because a `Buyer` cannot be a `Seller`, they must be unique.
   </box>